-Susquehanna’s in-person Merit Badge College is back!
+Susquehanna’s in-person Merit Badge College is returning in 2023!

 Sponsored by Susquehanna Council, BSA and Pennsylvania College of Technology (Penn College)